 My goal is to bring my musical perspective—honed over the years by inspirational guitar legends such as Paul Gilbert, Steve Vai, Joe Satriani, Marco Sfogli, Tony Rice, Bryan Sutton, and many more—to your work and give you the tracks you need to make your musical mark on the world.

 - Ibanez AZ242BC.
 Tons of tonal options.
-Outfitted with Seymour Duncan Hyperion pickups
+Extremely versatile.
+Seymour Duncan Hyperion pickups.

 - Martin DCX1E.
 Also a great guitar with a little more brightness for cutting through a mix.